AlbertLucianto/vuex-search/README.md

 * __`[watch]:`__ `Boolean`

   Whether needs to reindex if resource changes.
 This option is useful to avoid reindex overhead when the resource frequently changes.
-Default: `true`
+Reindexing can be done by [mapping action `reindex`.](#mapactions(resourcename,-actionmap)) Default: `true`

 * __`[searchApi]:`__ `SearchApi`